yhaugom/com.telldus/README.md

 * 1.0.2 - Added Telldus plug-in mini switch.
 * 1.0.3 - Rewrite to support SDK 2, and new athom-cli.
 Changed id´s to be strings.
 Added condition - meassured power in range for Telldus TZWP-102 plug.
 * 1.1.0 - Stable version
-* 1.1.1 - Fixed setting hint.
+* 1.1.1 (beta) - Fixed settings hint.
 Wrong description for TZWP-102 when power failure.
+Bad default values for TZWP-102 settings, and changed scale for percentage scale.

 ## Known issues, or not tested
 ###Plug-in switch (Schuko)